Sigma 85mm f/1.4 DG DN ART Lens Review (Sony E-Mount)

 Final Words

 Over time, the Sigma 85mm lens has been my favorite lens to use in all of my photography and I would recommend it for any photographer looking for a prime lens.
-The price of the lens is definitely on the high-end as far as prime lenses go, but if you have the budget, I would say it’s definitely worth purchasing given how much you’ll be able to get out of the lens.
+If you have the budget, I would say it’s definitely worth purchasing given how much you’ll be able to get out of the lens.

 I have talked about why an 85mm lens is a great focal length to have for any kind of photographer, but if you’re someone who specializes in portraits, or who would like to get creative with street and travel photography, I think this lens will be a great addition to your camera bag.